singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 nanoc view
 ```

-The commands above will create your Nanoc site, enter your site folder, build your site and offer it up for view at [http://localhost:3000/](http://localhost:3000/), in that order from the top and down.
+The commands above will create your Nanoc site, enter your site folder, compile your site and offer it up for view at [http://localhost:3000/](http://localhost:3000/), in that order from the top and down.

 As is obvious, Nanoc is lightning fast and incredibly easy to get up and running with some basic content, as it comes with a file structure with some rudimentary content pre-installed.